-Replace in task : replaces the active waypoint in the task with the selected way-

-Insert in task : inserts the selected waypoint before the active waypoint in the active task.
+Replace in task : replaces the active waypoint in the task with the selected waypoint.
+Insert in task : inserts the selected waypoint before the active waypoint in the task.
 Append to task : adds the selected waypoint to the end of the task.
 Remove from task : removes the selected waypoint from the task.
-Note that this option is only visible if the selected waypoint is included in the
+Note that this option is only visible if the selected waypoint is included in the active task.
 Set as new home : sets the waypoint as the home airfield.
 Pan to waypoint : switches to pan mode and pans to that waypoint.

-Set Active Frequency :

-Set Standby Frequency

-Edit : allows to change the various attributes of the selected waypoint
+Set Active Frequency : Set Standby Frequency : Edit : allows to change the various attributes of the selected waypoint tails dialogue.

-It is a good idea to set your home waypoint from the waypoint details dialogue.
 This causes XCSoar to start up at the home location regardless of whether a GPS fix is received.
 If no home is set, then XCSoar starts in the centre of the terrain map.

+It is a good idea to set your home waypoint from the waypoint de-